twak/panoscraper/README.md

 ![docs](https://github.com/twak/panoscraper/blob/master/doc.png?raw=true)

-you can download current or historical panoramas.
-At the bottom of the page is a utility to download the whole panorama.
+you can download current or historical (usually more datapoints) panorama metadata. at the bottom of the page is a utility to download a single panorama in a variety of qualities.

-also a utility to download a list of panoramas ids ([mosaic](https://github.com/twak/panoscraper/tree/master/src/org/twak/mosaic))
+this project has a utility to download images from a list of panoramas ids ([mosaic](https://github.com/twak/panoscraper/tree/master/src/org/twak/mosaic))